math-inc/ZkLinalg/README.md

 An AI-assisted Lean 4 formalization of the Fast Reed–Solomon Interactive Oracle Proof (FRI) protocol, a core component of modern transparent, STARK-style zero-knowledge proofs.

-This project starts from elementary linear algebra (matrix multiplication, code distance, random sampling) and builds all the way up to a fully machine-checked security proof for FRI with concrete soundness bounds.
+This project starts from elementary linear algebra (matrix multiplication, code distance, random sampling) and builds all the way up to a fully machine-checked security proof for FRI with concrete soundness bounds, following the framework of Evans–Angeris ["Succinct Proofs and Linear Algebra"](https://eprint.iacr.org/2023/1478).

 All the Lean statements and proofs were produced by **Gauss**, Math Inc.'s autoformalization agent, guided by a LaTeX blueprint.